On-farm Emergency Water Infrastructure Rebate Scheme

 You must be:

-- a primary producer (as defined by your state or territory)
+- a primary producer or horticulture farmer (as defined by your state or territory)

 - a property owner, share farmer or lease holder

-- in an area defined as drought affected (by your state or territory)
+- in an area defined as drought affected (visit your state or territory’s website for details)

 - buying and installing

 - water storage devices such as tanks and troughs associated with stock watering

 - water pumps and associated electronic systems to manage water delivery